-In Clear Timer on Compare or CTC mode (WGM13:0 = 4 or 12), the OCR1A or ICR1 Register is used to manipulate the counter resolution.
+In clear timer on compare or CTC mode (WGM13:0 = 4 or 12), the OCR1A or ICR1 Register are used to manipulate the counter resolution.
 In CTC mode the counter is cleared to zero when the counter value (TCNT1) matches either the OCR1A (WGM13:0 = 4) or the ICR1 (WGM13:0 = 12).
 The OCR1A or ICR1 define the top value for the counter, hence also its resolution.
 This mode allows greater control of the Compare Match output frequency.
 It also simplifies the operation of counting external events.

-The timing diagram for the CTC mode is shown in Figure 45.
+The timing diagram for the CTC mode is shown in Figure 52.
 The counter value (TCNT1) increases until a Compare Match occurs with either OCR1A or ICR1, and then counter (TCNT1) is cleared.